telwoo/final-project/README.md

 The presentation will outline a synopsis of what our overall project signifies.
 Our reasoning for topic selection, source of data, questions to answer, and data exploration/analysis can be explained below.

 ### Selected topic
-  - Analyzing the measurements and classifications of diamond s
+  - Analyzing the measurements and classifications of diamonds
   -  Provided insight on how diamond modifications affect pricing
   -  Intended audience:
     - Jewelry appraisers (Informs consumers who want to make a purchase)